ABIF-McGill/Intro_to_Fiji_Macros/README.md

 # Introduction to Fiji: Programming and Writing Macros for Image analysis

-An *illuminate-virtual* interactive workshop organized by the ABIF, taking place online on October 21 2021.
+An *illuminate-virtual* interactive workshop organized by the [ABIF](https://www.mcgill.ca/abif/), taking place online on October 21 2021, 2pm - 4pm EST.

 <br>

 # What you need for this workshop

-Please make sure you have Fiji downloaded and installed on your computer, or download Fiji for your operating system from [fiji.sc](https://fiji.sc/) - make sure it is Fiji, not simply ImageJ, since Fiji is easier to work with.
-Installation and updates can take a few minutes, so please have this ready before the start of the class.
+Please make sure you have Fiji downloaded and installed on your computer, or download Fiji for your operating system from [fiji.sc](https://fiji.sc/)

+--make sure it is Fiji, not simply ImageJ, since Fiji is easier to work with.
+Installation and updates can take a few minutes, so please have this ready before the start of the workshop.

 <br>